Industry Update

 Share with a mate

 If you're getting solar quotes in 2024 or beyond, you'll notice installers now reference SAA accreditation instead of CEC accreditation.
-This change is significant—but don't worry, we'll break down exactly what it means for you.
+This change is significant, but don't worry, we'll break down exactly what it means for you.
+If you're new to solar energy, our beginner's guide to solar covers the fundamentals.

 info